Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-thrown:{ .lg } Thrown

 You can throw the weapon to make a ranged attack.
 If the weapon is a melee weapon, you use the same ability modifier for that attack roll and damage roll that you would use for a melee attack with the weapon.
+If the weapon has the **:[weapon-prop-finesse: Finesse](#finesse)** property, you can use your choice of your Strength or Dexterity modifier for the attack and damage rolls.

 ### :weapon-prop-two-handed:{ .lg } Two-Handed

 This weapon requires two hands when you attack with it.
-This property is relevant only when you tries to attack with the weapon, not when you simply hold it.
+This property is relevant only when you attack with the weapon, not when you simply hold it.

 ### :weapon-prop-versatile:{ .lg } Versatile

 This weapon can be used with one or two hands.
-A damage value in parentheses appears with the property--the damage when the weapon is used with two hands to make a melee attack.
+A damage value in parentheses appears with the property–the damage when the weapon is used with two hands to make a melee attack.

 ## Unique Properties